Losses but no panic for euro zone shares after Greek "No"

 “We are still positive on Europe with regards to underlying fundamentals.
 We are positive on earnings and sales growth and are looking for continued earnings surprises,” Bill Street, EMEA head of Investment at State Street Global Advisors, said.

-“We are still positively exposed to risky assets in the euro zone and see this as a longer-term opportunity to remain invested in Europe.” ($1 = 0.6430 pounds) (Editing by Alison Williams)
+“We are still positively exposed to risky assets in the euro zone and see this as a longer-term opportunity to remain invested in Europe.” ($1 = 0.6430 pounds) (Editing by Mark Heinrich)